 with razorpay-mcp-server:latest

-in the configurations.
+in your configurations.

 git clone https://github.com/razorpay/razorpay-mcp-server.git